lyzadanger/lyza-dot-com/src/posts/drafts/my-site-from-nothing.md

 ### The furies of gulp, the reckoning

 Finally, I'm going to use a fork of `vinyl-fs-fake` that we worked on at Cloud Four.
 That means `npm uninstall --save` for `vinyl-fs-fake` then installing `vinyl-fs-fake` via `github` at a particular commit that I know is what I want.

+## Design do-over

+I hate the CSS I have.
+No, more specifically: I hate the way things look.
+I struggle with CSS; you'd never know that I have an undergraduate concentration in graphic design and enjoy letterpress printing as a hobby.
+Or maybe that's the problem.

+I wanna start over.

+### Type Do-Over

+Back to the drawing board on typography and basic styling.

+* I'm not going to deliver >600k of Caslon.
+Come on, it's just not happening.
+That would be cruel.
+* I'm tired of faking small caps with CSS.
+It mucks with line-height and looks, frankly, hideous any time a non a-z glyph is rendered.
+I want to use a real SC font if I'm going to small-caps it.
+* The rigorous vertical rhythm is a nice math trick, but I need to at least halve the units I'm working with.
+The gaps are making me crazy.
+I can still use a rhythm, but I'm going to allow myself to cut it in half.
+* Getting rid of a lot of my `Post`-component-specific CSS by getting the main site `h1` and `h2` out of my face for now.
+Really, they're the oddballs, not every post.

+I still don't love my list styling and some other tidbits, but I feel better about this foundation.